 |Day 5||Final Departure from Kathmandu|

-Namche Bazaar Trek with Everest Base Camp Helicopter Tour is a lavish way to explore the beautiful Himalayas in northeastern Nepal and get a close-up view of Mt.
+Namche Bazaar Trek with Everest Base Camp Helicopter Tour is a great way to explore the beautiful Himalayas in northeastern Nepal and get a close-up view of Mt.
 Everest.
-In as little as 3 days, the trek traverses to Namche Bazaar (3,440 m/11,284 ft) then flies off to the mountains for a stop at the maximum altitude of 5,364m/17,594ft at Everest Base Camp.
+In as little as three days, the trek traverses to Namche Bazaar (3,440 m/11,284 ft) then flies off to the mountains for a stop at the maximum altitude of 5,364m/17,594ft at Everest Base Camp.
 The stunning views of Mt.
-Everest, Nupse, Lhotse, and other peaks along with an introduction of the Sherpa villages are the main high point of the trek.
+Everest, Nuptse, Lhotse, and other peaks, along with an introduction of the Sherpa villages, are the main high point of the trek.

 Third day’s trek heads to Namche Bazaar.
-Beginning with a trek to Sagarmatha National Park via the Monjo village checkpoint, the trail leads to Jorsale village, Tope Danda then Namche settlement.
+The trek begins from Sagarmatha National Park via the Monjo village checkpoint leading the trail to Jorsale village, Topo Danda then Namche settlement.
 The afternoon and evening are spent exploring the market, monastery, and nearby areas.

 On the fourth day, a helicopter flight to Everest Base Camp from Namche Bazaar is taken while flying close to the highest mountains in the world.
 After a brief stop at the Base Camp for exploration, the helicopter flight heads back to Kathmandu city.
-Engage in souvenir shopping, and enjoy the night away in the city.
-The fifth day marks the ending of the trip as we head to the international airport for a homeward return.
+Engage in souvenir shopping, and enjoy the night away in the town.
+The fifth day marks the trip's ending as we head to the international airport for a homeward return.

-Fly into the capital city, Kathmandu with a scenic view of the high Himalayas and green hills as you land at the airport.
-After fulfilling the customs, head to the terminal where you will be welcomed by Third Rock Adventures’ representative.
+Fly into the capital city, Kathmandu, with a scenic view of the high Himalayas and green hills as you land at the airport.
+After fulfilling the customs, head to the terminal, where Third Rock Adventures’ representative will welcome you.
 You will be transferred to your hotel in the tourist hub of the city, Thamel.

-After settling in you can opt to relax at your hotel or can explore what the mythical city has to offer.
-If you are drawn by history then you can visit the age-old Kathmandu Durbar Square in the part of the city also called Freak street or Basantapur.
+After settling in, you can opt to relax at your hotel or can explore what the mythical city has to offer.
+If you are drawn by history, you can visit the age-old Kathmandu Durbar Square in the city, also called Freak street or Basantapur.
 There you can explore the narrow alleyways sprouting with temples, local pubs, and Shah dynasty Palace, which has now been turned into a museum.
-Alternatively, if you are more spiritual then you can head to the Swayambhunath stupa located atop a hill in the west of the city.
+Alternatively, if you are more spiritual, you can head to the Swayambhunath stupa located atop a hill in the city's west.
 While the stupa itself is mesmerizing, you will most certainly enjoy the views of the sunset and the wide-angle view of the city.

 In the evening, enjoy your first authentic Nepali food in any of the varied restaurants and pubs located there.